The mind needs books like a sword needs a whetstone. Let's find you some great books!

 The Book Thief is a historical novel that turned out to be the best seller of 2005.
 Narrated by 'Death', The Book Thief is a story encircling a little girl called Liesel, who is traveling by a crowded train with her mother and brother.
 Unfortunately, the death of her brother leads them to his burial ground.
 There, she first notices a little book, which she picks up, amounting as the first act of theft.
 It's not an easy plot.
 The story keeps you interested through its ever-changing tipping points.

 The book has a historical significance since it also describes the tragic consequences of the Second World War.
-Germany was affected the worst with the killings of Communists and Jews, most of whom happened to be innocent of any crime.
-The characters of the novel have their specific back-stories and its gripping to get to know them.
+Germany was affected the worst by the killings of communists and Jews, most of whom happened to be innocent of any crime.
+The characters of the novel have their specific back stories, and it's gripping to get to know them.
 Liesel is sent away to live with her foster parents, Hans and Rosa Hubermann.
 Hans is very welcoming and tries to empathize with the child’s sadness.
 Soon, Liesel befriends a boy with lemon hair called Rudy at school.